ggabbiani/orthodocs/unit-tests/docu-styles/ortho/lib-custom-decorations/README.md

 It is possible to use any string/character as decoration for annotations.

-The option `--anno-prolog` must be used for this.
+The option `--decorations` must be used for this.

 Valid examples for custom annotations are: